Alrobbertz/swxsoc_core/docs/user-guide/reading_writing_data.rst

 This can make the definition of global metadata easier since instrument teams or users only need to supply pieces of metadata that are in this template.
 Additional metadata items can be added if desired.
-Once the template is instantiated and all attributes have been filled out, you can use this  during instantiation of your :py:class:`~swxsoc_core.timedata.SpaceWeatherData` container.
+Once the template is instantiated and all attributes have been filled out, you can use this  during instantiation of your :py:class:`~swxsoc.swxdata.SWXData` container.

 Variable Metadata Attributes
 ----------------------------

-Variable metadata requirements can be updated for a :py:class:`~swxsoc_core.timedata.SpaceWeatherData` variable using the variable's :py:attr:`~swxsoc_core.timedata.SpaceWeatherData.meta` property which is an `~collections.OrderedDict` of all attributes.
+Variable metadata requirements can be updated for a :py:class:`~swxsoc.swxdata.SWXData` variable using the variable's :py:attr:`~swxsoc.swxdata.SWXData.meta` property which is an `~collections.OrderedDict` of all attributes.

 Required Variable Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`~swxsoc_core.timedata.SpaceWeatherData` class requires one variable metadata attribute to be provided upon instantiation:
+The :py:class:`~swxsoc.swxdata.SWXData` class requires one variable metadata attribute to be provided upon instantiation:

 - `CATDESC` : (Catalogue Description) This is a human readable description of the data variable.